Skip to main content

 Level 1 – EDI Training

-The Equality, Diversity and Inclusion Charter was developed by DCEDIY to support and empower those working in the sector to explore, understand and develop inclusive practices for the benefit of children, their families and wider society.
-EDI training helps providers; understand the EDI charter and guidelines, create their own inclusion charter for their setting, develop an anti-bias approach in early years and more.
+The Equality, Diversity and Inclusion Charter and Guidelines were developed by the DCDE to support and empower those working in the ELC and SAC sector to explore, understand, and develop inclusive practices for the benefit of children, their families, and wider society.
+EDI training helps providers understand the Charter and Guidelines, create their own inclusion charter, and develop an anti-bias approach within their setting.

 Level 3 – Continuing Professional Development